jmkim93/Temporal-Scattering/README.md

 ## Unidirectional scattering with spatial homogeneity using photonic time disorder

-This repository contains the code and data for preprint [arXiv:2208.11884](https://arxiv.org/abs/2208.11884), which is to be published in XXX.
+This repository contains codes for the numerical analysis and the data visualization in preprint [arXiv:2208.11884](https://arxiv.org/abs/2208.11884), which is to be published in Nature Physics (2023).

 ### Original Environment